-Instead of driving prospects to a post-click experience that matches the ad, most advertisers use one landing page as a catch-all for campaign traffic.
+Instead of driving prospects to a post-click landing page that matches the ad, most advertisers use one landing page as a catch-all for campaign traffic.
 The result is a gap in campaign personalization.

 For campaigns to deliver the highest ROI possible, personalization needs to extend beyond the click of an ad.
-The same way ads are targeted, tested, tailored to their audience, post-click experiences should be, too.
+The same way ads are targeted, tested, tailored to their audience, post-click landing pages should be, too.

 Of course, there’s a glaring problem with that.
 Read on to discover what it is.
-And to find out if you’re doomed to suffer more problems with scaling post-click experiences, download the Instapage Scalable Creation ebook:
+And to find out if you’re doomed to suffer more problems with scaling post-click landing pages, download the Instapage Scalable Creation ebook:

 The problem with scaling post-click personalization

 The major problem with extending personalization beyond the click is that it takes a lot of work.
 If each ad or ad group has its own landing page, you’re talking about creating tens of landing pages per campaign.
 It’s not possible with traditional methods of design.
 But, that’s true of today’s landing page builders, too.
 Here’s why:

 Nearly all landing page tools are founded on a WYSIWYG template editor.
 They allow you to choose a template and insert page elements, edit them, drag them to new positions, and publish a page.